 “I didn’t want to miss a Barclaycard payment so sometimes I haven’t been able to pay my council tax.”

 “I keep worrying every month about how I can juggle money to make the Barclaycard payment.”

 “My debt never seems to go down and I can’t afford to pay more.”

 You can also say that Barclaycard should have known you would have difficulty:

-“If you had looked at my credit record you would have seen I had some large loans/I had missed payments to other debts”
+“If you had looked at my credit record you would have seen I had a lot of other debt and this was increasing”